OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/architecture.md

 openzeppelin publish
 ```

 The source code of the contracts involved with a published EVM package can be found in [zos/packages/lib/contracts/application](https://github.com/zeppelinos/zos/tree/master/packages/lib/contracts/application).
-In the following sections, we describe the general architecture of a ZeppelinOS published EVM package.
+In the following sections, we describe the general architecture of an OpenZeppelin published EVM package.

 ## [App.sol](https://github.com/zeppelinos/zos/blob/v2.0.0/packages/lib/contracts/application/App.sol)

 The App contract is the project's main entry point.
 Its most important function is to manage your project's "providers".
 A provider is basically an EVM package identified by a name at a specific version.
-For example, a project may track your application's contracts in one provider named "my-application" at version "0.0.1", an OpenZeppelin provider named "openzeppelin-eth" at version "2.0.0", and a few other providers.
+For example, a project may track your application's contracts in one provider named "my-application" at version "0.0.1", an OpenZeppelin Contracts provider named "openzeppelin-eth" at version "2.0.0", and a few other providers.
 These providers are your project's sources of on-chain logic.

 The providers are mapped by name to `ProviderInfo` structs: